-Kitchens are often a huge chunk of your overall budget but never overlooked for style and luxury.
+Kitchens are often a huge chunk of your overall budget when designing your luxury home, but never overlooked for style and luxury.
 Sure, you want marble countertops with waterfall sides, top of the line cabinets, and glitzy lighting; but why stop there?

 If you love to collect and serve wine, consider a wine cellar.
 Even if it is small, a wine cellar is a luxurious addition that will impress guests and preserve your precious bottles for ages to come.
 As you consider installing a wine cellar, be sure to use a professional who specializes in building these rooms.